hotNipi/node-red-contrib-ui-state-trail/README.md

 If you want to use the widget to show historical data, you need to pass in every state together with its timestamp.
 <code>msg.payload = {state:true,timestamp:1579362774639}</code>

-Historical data can be also feed in within an array
+Historical data can be also feed within an array

 <code>msg.payload = [{state:true,timestamp:1579362774639},{state:false,timestamp:1579362795665},{state:true,timestamp:1579362895432}]</code>

+State data can also have the end time.
+In this case, if next state starts later than the end time, then there will be gap between states in case of combining the states is turned off.

+<code>{"state": true,"timestamp": 1581404193000,"end":1581404198000}</code>

 Note, that feeding data in array will clear previous set of data!